On this page:

 Sudeep holds an MPhil in Environmental Policy and he is also a qualified accountant.
 He has used his mathematical skills in the real world, working on performance audits and financial audits in education, climate change, and home affairs.
 Sudeep grew up in the fine city of Norwich—where the recent city centre redevelopment has turned out very nicely—and enjoys tennis and cricket.

 James has fourteen years of teaching experience in comprehensive secondary schools in London, including nine years as Assistant Head Teacher.
 He studied Mathematics at the University of East Anglia.
 He then went on to work as a teaching assistant where his passion for helping pupils began to develop.
 Through teaching maths over the last 14 years, James developed an excellent understanding of what makes a good lesson, and how high-quality feedback can impact pupils’ learning.
-James became a maths teacher because he throughly enjoyed his own maths lessons when he was a pupil.
+James became a maths teacher because he thoroughly enjoyed his own maths lessons when he was a pupil.

 James is passionate about the countryside, and has a keen interest in matters relating to the welfare of animals—in particular his two cats Rhaegar and Daenerys!